How to make a good complaint

 When to make a complaint

-If you are not happy with the service or goods that you have received you can make a complaint, or in some cases you may be able to return the goods and secure a refund.
+If you’re unhappy with the goods or services you received, you can make a complaint.
+In some cases, you may also be able to return the goods and get a refund.

-You should check with the organisation directly to see if they have a complaints procedure, which you can usually find on their website.
-There are some useful tips below on how to write a good complaint letter to make sure you get all of the issues across effectively and get the best outcome.
+You should check with the organisation to see if they have a complaints procedure.
+Most companies have one on their website.
+There are some useful tips below on how to write a good complaint letter or email to make sure you get all of the issues across effectively and get the best outcome.

 There are organisations in Newcastle who can help you if goods or services that you have bought are dangerous or unsafe.